Introduction to Wireless Technologies

 Teaching Method

-Lectures, group tutorials, and mandatory home assignments.
+Lectures, laboratory exercises, group tutorials, and mandatory home assignments.

 Faculty